 Juvenile Defense Lawyer Dallas County, MO

 Juvenile defense lawyer in Dallas County, MO.
-Navigating the difficulties of the legal system as a juvenile can be an overwhelming experience for both you and your family.
+Navigating the complexities of the legal system as a juvenile can be an overwhelming experience for both you and your family.
 If you are facing charges, no matter their severity, it’s critical to have a skilled, experienced, and compassionate Dallas County, MO juvenile defense lawyer by your side.

 Why You Need a Dallas County, MO Juvenile Defense Lawyer

 The Combs Waterkotte Dallas County, MO juvenile defense lawyer team has an abundance of experience in defending young clients.
 We collaborate with the court to secure the most favorable outcome for you and provide crucial elements like character statements and mitigating factors for the judge’s consideration.
-Give us a call right away at (314) 900-HELP or contact us online.
+Give us a call today at (314) 900-HELP or contact us online.

 Who is a Juvenile or an Adult Under Missouri Law?

 For purposes of the juvenile code, an adult is an individual 18 years of age or older while a child is anyone under 18.
-It’s crucial to note that age distinctions may vary for different situations under the laws of, such as:
+It’s crucial to note that age distinctions may vary for different situations under the laws of, including:

 - For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.